-D. Use mulch and mulch netting or an erosion control mulch blanket or all slopes greater than 8 % or other areas exposed to direct wind
+D. Use mulch and mulch netting or an erosion control mulch blanket or all slopes greater than 8 % or other areas

 E. Install an erosion control blanket in all drainageways (bottom and sides) with a slope greater than 3 %.

 F. See the vegetation measures for more information on seeding dates and types.